 On 11 October 2011, the Australian Parliament passed legislation allowing universities and other higher education providers to charge a fee for student services and amenities of a non-academic nature.
 The fee may be spent by higher education providers on items such as sporting and recreational activities, employment and career advice, child care, financial advice and food services.

-The Minister for Education has made guidelines setting out special requirements for providers with Commonwealth supported students.
+The then Minister for Education made guidelines setting out special requirements for providers with Commonwealth supported students.
 These are the Student Services, Amenities, Representation and Advocacy Guidelines ('the Representation Guidelines').

 The Administration Guidelines have been amended to include the administrative arrangements for the student services and amenities fee.

 Guidelines made under the Act are legislative instruments and must be tabled in Parliament.

 More information is provided in the Questions and Answers as follows.

 What is the student services and amenities fee?

 It is a fee that higher education providers can charge their students for student services and amenities of a non-academic nature, such as sporting and recreational activities, employment and career advice, child care, financial advice and food services.